80% of river plastic

 INTERCEPTOR 007 Ballona Creek, Los Angeles, USA Interceptor Original, Gen. 3

-Together we can close the tap in 1000 rivers
+Together we can tackle plastic in a 1000 rivers

 At The Ocean Cleanup, we see ourselves as the architects of river projects to stop the inflow of plastic into the oceans.
 We bring the knowledge (where and how to intercept riverine plastic), provide solutions (e.g. our Interceptors), and use an extensive network to raise awareness, helping to attract funding and financing.